 Based on the success, failure and path deviation data, the system was well designed, and the tasks scored well.
+The few deviations observed were generally from participants who had never used this EHRUT and still learning the system design.

 Efficiency